andresvanegas19/holbertonschool-interview/README.md

-Is project to practice for interview jobs
+Is project to practice for interview job